sogaiu/ts-clojure/doc/run-real-world-code-tests.md

 ## clojars

-The `clojars` tests typically takes longer than a minute if the full set of samples has been fetched.
+The `clojars` tests typically take longer than a minute if the full set of samples has been fetched.
 It is also expected for there to be a certain number of errors.
 Currently, 131 out of somewhat over 150,000 files parse with errors.

 Details about the expected errors can be seen in [here](data/classify-parse-errors-summary.txt) and